AunderscoreYoussef/Discounty/README.md

 <!--BACKEND-->

 <h2>Setting Up Django Backend for Discounty App</h2>
+<b>It is crucial that you start the Backend before starting up the Frontend.</b>
 <h3>Prerequisites</h3>
 <p>Before setting up the Django backend, make sure you have the following prerequisites installed on your development machine:</p>
 <ul><li><b>Python:</b> Install Python on your machine.
 You can download it from <a href="python.org">python.org</a>.</li>